SUPPORT SHOULD FEEL LIKE SELF-EXPRESSION,

 Wayfarer addresses this gap with precision: a design-led brand built for modern life, where function and form aren't compromises.
 While women remain our core focus, because they face the steepest barriers, our vision extends to anyone who values elegance, innovation, and mobility without limitation.

-Women represent the largest and most underserved segment of the mobility aids market.
-They account for 54% of global mobility assistance needs, have a higher disability prevalence (19.2% worldwide), and rely on mobility aids for longer due to increased life expectancy.
-Despite this, women are more likely to experience unmet need and are 20% less likely than men to transition from need to usage, driven by cost barriers, stigma, safety concerns and products designed around male body proportions and clinical aesthetics⁷.
+Women have a higher disability prevalence (19.2% worldwide), and rely on mobility aids for longer due to increased life expectancy.
+Despite this, women are 20% less likely than men to transition from need to usage, due to stigma, aesthetics, and products designed for outdated assumptions⁷.

 References: